PLP-MERN-Stack-Development/real-time-communication-with-socket-io-Stepho-hub/README.md

 - Enter a username to join the chat
 - Switch between chat rooms using the sidebar
 - Send messages, react with emojis, and search through message history
+- **Reply to messages**: Click any message to see reply/delete options
+- **Delete messages**: Click your own messages and select "Delete"
+- **Advanced filtering**: Use the "Filters" button for user/date/reaction filtering
+- **Online users**: View all online users in the sidebar (shows properly for single/multiple users)
 - Enable browser notifications for new messages

 ## Files Included